peteroupc/peteroupc.github.io/colorgen.md

 [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) (also known as HLS), like HSV, is a transformation of RGB colors to ease intuition.
 An HSL color consists of three components, in the following order:

-- _Hue_, or angle in the color wheel, which is in radians and ranges from 0 through 2&pi; (from red at 0 to yellow to green to cyan to blue to magenta to red).
+- _Hue_, or angle in the color wheel, which is in radians and is 0 or greater and less than 2&pi; (from red at 0 to yellow to green to cyan to blue to magenta to red).
-- A component called "saturation", the distance of the color from gray (but not necessarily from black or white), which ranges from 0 through 1.
+- A component called "saturation", the distance of the color from gray (but not necessarily from black or white), which is 0 or greater and 1 or less.
-- A component variously called "lightness", "luminance", or "luminosity", which is roughly the amount of black or white mixed with the color and which ranges from 0 through 1, where 0 is black and 1 is white.
+- A component variously called "lightness", "luminance", or "luminosity", which is roughly the amount of black or white mixed with the color and which is 0 or greater and 1 or less, where 0 is black and 1 is white.

 The following pseudocode converts colors between RGB and HSL.
 Each RGB color is in 0-1 format.
 Note that for best results, the methods given below need to use [_linearized RGB_ colors](#sRGB_and_Linearized_RGB).